benja-opazo/gnome-topbar-toggle/README.md

 systemctl --user enable --now topbar-toggle@sync.service
 ```

-Each instance has its own configuration and tray icon.
+Each instance will have its own configuration and tray icon.